jkim2252666/jkim2252666.github.io/_posts/2024-1-13-Proportion of click-through in two groups.md

-Here are the two proposals to include in a marketing campaign.
+Here are the two proposed images to include in a marketing campaign.
 The illustration on the left is Design A and the other is Design B.

 ![image](https://github.com/jkim2252666/text_analysis/assets/67861374/eb1ce4bf-3e78-4cee-b9c0-28180db2430e)